pinellolab/CRISPResso2/README.md

 -qwc or --quantification_window_coordinates: Bp positions in the amplicon sequence specifying the quantification window.
 This parameter overrides values of the "--quantification_window_center", "-- cleavage_offset", "--window_around_sgrna" or "-- window_around_sgrna" values.
 Any indels outside this window are excluded.
 Ranges are separted by the dash sign like "start-stop", and multiple ranges can be separated by the underscore (\_).
 A value of 0 disables this filter. (can be comma-separated list of values, corresponding to amplicon sequences given in --amplicon_seq e.g. 5-10,5-10_20-30 would specify the 5th-10th bp in the first reference and the 5th-10th and 20th-30th bp in the second reference) (default: None)

 --crispresso1_mode: Parameter usage as in CRISPResso 1.
-In particular, if this flag is set the plot window length will be twice the value 'plot_window_size' (whereas in CRISPResso2 the window length will be plot_window_size) and the old output files 'Mapping_statistics.txt', and 'Quantification_of_editing_frequency.txt' are created, and the new files 'nucleotide_frequency_table.txt' and 'substitution_frequency_table.txt' and figure 2a and 2b are suppressed, and the files 'selected_nucleotide_percentage_table.txt' are not produced hen the flag `--base_editor_output` is set (default: False)
+In particular, if this flag is set the plot window length will be twice the value 'plot_window_size' (whereas in CRISPResso2 the window length will be plot_window_size) and the old output files 'Mapping_statistics.txt', and 'Quantification_of_editing_frequency.txt' are created, and the new files 'nucleotide_frequency_table.txt' and 'substitution_frequency_table.txt' and figure 2a and 2b are suppressed, and the files 'selected_nucleotide_percentage_table.txt' are not produced when the flag `--base_editor_output` is set (default: False)

 --auto: Infer amplicon sequence from most common reads (default: False)